-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

 While you might succeed after a few sleepless nights, it’s much easier to rank in the local SERPs if you’ve got a location webpage.

-If you’re a multi-location local business, take a note from Ambient Edge, an air conditioning repair company with multiple locations.
+If you’re a multi-location local business, take a note from Denny’s.

 They created a separate page for each location.
-Here is a look at their Las Vegas location page.
+Here is a look at Denny’s New Port Richey, Florida location page.

+Jeni’s Splendid Ice Creams is another excellent example.
+You can see Jeni’s talks about local landmarks, downtown areas paired with unique local images.

-And, Roto-Rooter joined the game too.
+And Roto-Rooter joined the game too.
 Here’s their New York location page.

-Now, if you want to go one step further, you could create location-specific webpages like Goodyear does.
-Here is one of their Long Island locations.

-2. State or Regional Landing Page
+2. State Or Regional Landing Page

 It’s hard to get any client excited about creating more content.
 But, when you’re competing in the local SEO space, content could make or break your move from Page 2 or 3 to Page 1.